barrelo89/dcSR/README.md

 ## How to integrate Super Resolution (SR) into H.264 decoding pipeline
 The key point of itegrating SR into H.264 decoding pipeline is to locate the decoded picture buffer (DPB).
 After wandering around the internet for a while, we could track down where the DPB is in the H.264 decoding pipeline source code.

-### Where H.264 decoding happens?
+### Where does H.264 decoding happen?
+Though the concept of video encoing/decoding is quite straight-forward, its whole engineering is very complicated.
+Especially, considering the fact that the actual decoding happens at "macro-block" level, it is way more complicated than it looks.

+After countless trial and errors, we finally figured out the actual decoding occurs in 'decode_simple_internal' method of 'ffmpeg-4.2.1/avcodec/decode.c'.

-The integration is based on 'ffmpeg-4.2.1/doc/decode_video.c'.
+The integration is based on the example code within 'ffmpeg-4.2.1/doc/decode_video.c'.